 The links you added, are they working?
 How about the images?
 Are they in the right dimensions?

 More importantly, is your website mobile-friendly?
-Won’t the design and format go awry if customers visit your URL with their smartphones?
+Won’t the design and format go awry if customers visit your website?

 Once you have tested and ticked all the questions we asked, you can publish your website.
 About that, you should endeavor to market your URL via your social media handles.

-Pro tip: create official social media profiles for your business and add the handles to your footnote.
+Pro tip: create official social media profiles for your business and add the handles to the footer section.

 While you are at it, invest in an analytics program.
 With one, you can source out issues on your website and fix them as soon as possible.